Youssef-FahmyEG/Adults/README.md

 ### 📝 Introduction
 This dataset provides demographic and employment-related information to **predict whether an individual earns more than $50K annually**.
-It includes features such as **age, education, occupation, work hours per week**, and more.
+It includes features such as **age, education, occupation, work hours per week** and more.
 It helps organizations and analysts uncover **income distribution patterns** based on personal characteristics.

 </div>